The Squire Law Library is the third largest legal library in the UK and therefore has an extensive collection of books and e-books.

 If you would like to recommend a book or resource you can email:

-or complete our form.
+or complete this form.

 Law Trove is an ebook package containing Oxford University Press' law textbooks.
 You will find many of your required texts on this site and they can be accessed via iDiscover (remember to login with your Raven).
 Open green padlocks will appear next to the titles that are included in our subscription (it is mainly old editions that are not included).
 There are training videos on YouTube to help you use the site more efficiently.
 Any problems please contact the Squire.